chrislaskey/pyre_web/README.md

 ## PyreWeb

-Web interface for the [Pyre](https://github.com/chrislaskey/pyre) multi-agent LLM framework.
+> For a fully configured standlone application see [Pyre App](https://github.com/chrislaskey/pyre_app)

+The modular web interface dependency for [Pyre](https://github.com/chrislaskey/pyre).

 Mounts into an existing Phoenix LiveView application as a standalone dashboard — similar to
 [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard).